hellohaptik/docs_haptik/docs/agent-chat/analytics.md

 1. **Total Chats Received**

-    All ongoing chats that started in the chosen time duration.
-This includes chats in waiting, queued chats as well as completed chats.
-The total of all chats in the selected time duration from the time-date picker.
+    All ongoing chats for a chosen Team view, that started in the selected time duration.
+This includes chats in waiting, queued chats and pinned chats for the Team in question.
+The total number of all chats received i.e. `first_message_time` in the selected time duration from the time-date picker.

 2. **Completed by Agents**

-    If chat disposition exists for a chat that means this conversation was marked complete via the agent.
-Total count of chats which were completed by agents in a particular team will be shown here.
+    Count all chats that were closed by a human agent that means count all instances of manual clicks for closing a chat.
+Simply, total count of chats which were completed by agents in a particular team will be shown here.

 > Note that this completed metric count is available starting from 24 March 2020 only.